pedromessetti/system/README.md

 2. `cd` to the project directory

+3. Open the `store.py` file and modify the following line with your MySQL user and password

+        class Database:
+                def __init__(self):
+                self.user='ypur_user' # put your user here
+                self.password='your_password' # put your password here

-3. Run the scraper:
+4. Run the scraper:

         python3.10 scraper.py

-4. Store data in the database:
+5. Store data in the database:

         python3.10 store.py

-This will execute the scraping functions and store the necessary CSV files in the `csv` directory.
+OBS: At first you be asked to put your root password for create database, table and grant all privileges to your user

 ## License